 Step 1: Review the CSV File Format

 Handshake accepts comma separated value files for upload.
-You can review the expected format here: [Student CSV]
+Review the expected format here:

 Step 2: Make Key Decisions